halabia/Python-Scraper/README.md

 # Python-Scraper

-Testing the scraping capabilities of static and dynamic websites using Python to prepare for a future project.
+Testing the capabilities of BeautifulSoup in scraping static and dynamic websites using Python to prepare for a future project.